 My friend Jenny lives on Bribie Island so I’ve been there a few times now… and each time I leave feeling more a little more in love with the place.

-You hear people talking about their wonderful holidays to Fraser Island, Morton Island and Stradbroke Island, but you hardly ever hear mention of Bribie.
+You hear people talking about their wonderful holidays to Fraser Island, Moreton Island and Stradbroke Island, but you hardly ever hear mention of Bribie.
 Why is that?

 I reckon Bribie deserves some love.